Primary Care

 By Gisell Vega, MD, Family Medicine, Nuvance Health Medical Practice

 Measles is making a comeback.
-As cases rise, it’s crucial to understand how to recognize, prevent and manage this highly contagious virus.
+As cases rise, it’s important to understand how to recognize, prevent and manage this highly contagious virus.
 Learn what measles is, what to do if you have it and how you can prevent it.

 What is measles?

 Measles, also known as rubeola, is a highly contagious virus that causes a skin rash and fever.
-Affecting people of all ages, measles is an airborne disease that can spread like rapid fire when someone who is infected with it breathes, coughs or sneezes.
+Affecting people of all ages, measles is an airborne disease that can spread like rapid fire when someone infected with it breathes, coughs or sneezes.

 Measles is commonly spread from traveling out of the country.
 If you travel internationally, keep an eye on your health for three weeks when you return home.